-When making this lobster roll recipe, how do you tell the difference between a male and a female lobster?
+We’re often asked how do you tell the difference between a male and a female lobster?
 And our standard response is, look between its legs, of course.
 You’ll find two feelers, or swimmerets, located at the base of the tail.
 If they’re hard, it’s a male; if they’re soft and flexible, you’ve got yourself a lady.
 Some think females are sweeter; others swear by the males.
 Guess you’ll need to discern that for yourself.

 - Quick Glance